 "Buenas tardes, señora."

-Translation:Good evening, ma'am.
+Translation:Good afternoon, ma'am.

 Ma'am is a southern thing.
 Out here in western United States, it's only rarely used.
 Like you might answer a judge or someone with a lot of authority, Yes Ma'am, but you wouldn't say it to someone on the street or in casual conversation.
 (For those who don't know America has a lot of different regional dialects. :p)